drrev/telehandler/docs/design.md

 Internally, each new `WatchJobOutput` call creates a new `OutputReader` for a given `Job`, which is a blocking `io.ReadCloser`.
 Each `OutputReader` is independent and reads from an underlying synchronized buffer tied directly to a Job.
 If a client leaves early, the reader is closed.
 If the job is no longer running when `EOF` is reached, the server will stop streaming to the client and return.
+When a job is running and `EOF` is reached, `Read()` will block until new data is available, or the process exits.

 #### Control Groups